Skip to main content

 Send the supplier to the registration workflow

-With the API: Send the supplier to the registration workflow using the Create a job endpoint.
-Use:
+• Via API - Send the supplier to the registration workflow using the Create a job endpoint using the IDs of the silo entry and supplier registration workflow.

 Supplier registered